The Special Service Charge Trap in Florida Public Records

 What the statute actually allows

-Section 119.07(4)(d) lets an agency add a reasonable special service charge when the nature or volume of the records to be inspected or copied requires extensive use of information technology resources or extensive clerical or supervisory assistance.
-The charge must be based on the cost actually incurred for that extensive use.
+Section 119.07(4)(d) lets an agency add a reasonable special service charge in some cases.
+The trigger: the nature or volume of the records needs extensive use of IT resources, or extensive clerical or supervisory help.
+The charge must be based on the cost actually incurred for that extensive work.

-The special service charge can apply even to inspection requests when extensive assistance is genuinely required, not just to copy requests.
-The Second District Court of Appeal confirmed this in Board of County Commissioners of Highlands County v.
+The special service charge can apply to inspection requests too.
+Not just copy requests.
+It hits when extensive help is really required.
+The Second District Court of Appeal said so in Board of County Commissioners of Highlands County v.
 Colby, 976 So.
 2d 31 (Fla.
 2d DCA 2008).

 What the statute does not allow

-The statute does not authorize a flat photocopying or supervisory fee untethered to actual labor.
-It does not authorize overhead, utilities, or office expenses.
-It does not authorize travel time to retrieve off-site records.
-It does not let the agency recoup the original cost of producing the record.
-The Florida Supreme Court rejected unmoored flat fees in Board of Trustees, Jacksonville Police and Fire Pension Fund v.
+The statute does not allow a flat copying or supervisory fee untied to real labor.
+It does not allow overhead, utilities, or office expenses.
+It does not allow travel time to fetch off-site records.
+It does not let the agency recoup the cost of building the record in the first place.
+The Florida Supreme Court rejected flat fees with no real basis in Board of Trustees, Jacksonville Police and Fire Pension Fund v.
 Lee, 189 So.
 3d 120 (Fla.
 2016).

 The two triggers: extensive use of IT or labor